WHO WE ARE

 Worship Arts Leader

 Alex is a native Michigander, born and raised in Saginaw.
-Growing up, he enjoyed singing and playing the piano.
+Growing up, he enjoyed singing and playing the piano which led to his interest in using music & art in worship.

 Alex graduated from Cedarville University with degrees in Worship Arts and Spanish.

-Alex is married to Annelise; together they have a cat, Dunson.
+Alex is married to Annelise; together they have a daughter, Iris, and a cat, Dunson.
 Alex enjoys hunting, fishing, hiking, and many other outdoor activities.
-If he's indoors, you may find him reading or writing.
+If he's indoors, you may find him reading, writing, drinking craft coffee, or cooking.

 Trevor became Business Manager in October 2017.
 He assists the church and school with facilities management and improvements and with finances.